Help, I Packed a Hair Dryer: A Beginner’s Guide to Backpacking

 How to Backpack Without Crying (Much)

 We all do dumb things when we are young.
-Like pack a blowup air mattress for a ten-mile backpacking trip.
+Like packing a blowup air mattress for a ten-mile backpacking trip.
 This is a true story.
-When it comes to how to backpack for beginners, back when I was in my early 20s, boy did I make some newbie mistakes.
+When it comes to how to backpack for beginners, back when I was in my early 20s, boy, did I make some newbie mistakes.

 I feel so blessed that I was able to backpack a few times when I was young, before my back was majorly jacked up.
 As I sweated and cursed my way up the Big Pines Trail this morning, thirty-five years after that first backpacking trip, I thought to myself, why would anyone, namely my childhood friend Steven, plan a beginner backpacking trip here?
-Especially for six friends who barely hiked, never really worked out and were not in shape whatsoever, Oh the things we do when we are in our twenties!
+Especially for six friends who barely hiked, never really worked out.
+We were not in shape whatsoever, oh the things we do when we are in our twenties!

 Wag bags: How many is too many?